A Guide to Project Team Collaboration

 - Strong security and permissions.

-In addition to the items listed above, capabilities such as forums, wikis, integration with Microsoft products, and knowledge management make SharePoint an ideal and secure collaborative tool.
+In addition to the items listed above, capabilities such as forums, wikis, integration with Microsoft products, and knowledge management make SharePoint an ideal and secure collaborative tool for in-house and remote team members.

 Using SharePoint for project management aids collaboration in numerous ways.